Orbital Optimization in Selected Configuration Interaction Methods: Introduction

 \section{Introduction}

 Selected configuration interaction plus perturbation theory (SCI+PT) methods are an important class of electronic structure theory methods applicable to both weakly and strongly correlated systems~\cite{HurMalRan-JCP-73,BuePey-TCA-74,EvaDauMal-CP-83,GinSceCaf-CJC-13,Eva-JCP-14,SceAppGinCaf-JCoC-16,GarSceLooCaf-JCP-17,LooSceBloGarCafJac-JCP-18,HaiTubLevWhaHea-JCTC-19,LooLipPasSceJac-JCTC-20}.
 The original CIPSI (Configuration Interaction using a Perturbative Selection made Iteratively) method dates back almost 50 years~\cite{HurMalRan-JCP-73}, but recent improvements to this method and the development of new flavors have made SCI the method of choice for some chemical systems.
 These methods consist of two stages: In the first stage a variational wave function is constructed iteratively, starting from a determinant that is expected to have a significant amplitude in the final wave function, e.g., the Hartree-Fock (HF) determinant.
 In the second stage, second-order perturbation theory is used to improve upon the variational energy.
-Compared to multi-configurational self-consistent field (MCSCF) methods which are also frequently applied to treat strong correlation, SCI methods do not necessarily require the prior specification of an active space and instead can select the most important determinants from the entire Hilbert space.
+Compared to complete active space self-consistent field (CASSCF) methods which are also frequently applied to treat strong correlation, SCI methods do not necessarily require the prior specification of an active space and instead can select the most important determinants from the entire Hilbert space.

-Although orbital optimization is an integral part of the MCSCF procedure and much effort has been devoted to its study, it remains inadequately explored in the SCI literature.
-Orbital optimization in the two methods share a fair amount of similarity: both methods employ a configuration interaction (CI) expansion for the wave function and both methods optimize both the CI coefficients and the orbital coefficients.
-For this reason, the optimization strategies we present here will borrow heavily from progress made in the MCSCF studies.~\cite{WerMey-JCP-80,WerKno-JCP-85,SunYanCha-CPL-17,KreWerKno-JCP-19,KreWerKno-JCP-20}
+Although orbital optimization is an integral part of the CASSCF procedure and much effort has been devoted to its study, it remains inadequately explored in the SCI literature.
+Orbital optimization in the two methods share a fair amount of similarity: both methods employ a configuration interaction (CI) expansion for the wave function and both methods optimize both CI coefficients and orbital coefficients.
+For this reason, the optimization strategies we present here will borrow heavily from progress made in the CASSCF studies.~\cite{WerMey-JCP-80,WerKno-JCP-85,SunYanCha-CPL-17,KreWerKno-JCP-19,KreWerKno-JCP-20}